UCICaoLab/Dislocation-neural-network/README.md

 1. Folder: NN_training

 Generate_batch_data.py: Defines a ‘DataGenerator’ Python class for real-time data feeding to the Keras model.
 It reads the NumPy array of each example from its corresponding file (e.g., 0-0.npy).
-For a detailed explanation, please refer to https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly

 NN_training.py: This script trains the neural network model, which consists of 4 layers with 256 neurons each as an example.